khadijaBarkaoui/Business_Case_Mysql/README.md

 ### 2. Run Analysis

 * Open SQL Workbench (or any SQL tool)
-* Run queries from the `/sql/` folder step by step
+* Run queries from the sql folder step by step

 ### 3. Explore Results